 - Portland Jerk Festival: Jamaican jerk flavored foods have become popular worldwide, and in July you can get mouthwatering jerk chicken, pork, sausage, and more at this annual festival in Jamaica.

 - North Sea Jazz Fest Curaçao: This event closes out August with some of the hottest names in music.
-Performers like Prince, Rod Stewart, Alicia Keyes, Stevie Wonder, and John Legend join the island's best homegrown talent for three days of nonstop entertainment.
+Performers like Prince, Rod Stewart, Alicia Keyes and Stevie Wonder join the island's best homegrown talent for three days of nonstop entertainment.

-- Bermuda starts the festivities in June over Heroes' Weekend and continues the celebrations into July.
+- Bermuda starts the festivities in June over National Heroes Day Weekend and continues the celebrations into July with Emancipation Weekend at the end of the month.

 Visitors to the Caribbean in the fall will enjoy off-season prices, uncrowded resorts and beaches, and generally great weather (although things begin to cool in the northern latitudes).
 November is especially a good time for airfare deals.
 Renting a villa in the Caribbean has become a popular option for Thanksgiving celebrations by far-flung families, and cruise lines also offer special Thanksgiving cruises.